Date of birth

 On the international scene he has been a consistent involvement with Jamaica.
 In 2015 the Reggae Boyz reached the final of the Gold Cup with McCleary bagging goals against Costa Rica and El Salvador en-route.

-The wing wizard passed the 200-appearance mark in Reading colours in the 2017-18 campaign; however that season was something of a frustrating one, as injury played its part and ultimately requiring surgery during the off-season.
+The wing wizard passed the 200-appearance mark in Reading colours in the 2017-18 campaign; however that season was something of a frustrating one, as injury played its part and ultimately required surgery during the off-season, although he returned to add a further 32 caps to his Royals tally in 2018-19.